 I would already have serious qualms about using it even if it were free as there are just so many better products out there that will actually teach you the basics of the language.

-For what you get for your money, there’s nothing as bad as Language101.
+For what you get for your money, I don’t think there’s anything as bad as Language101.
 It’s truly impressive just how terrible it really is.

 It was only after I had worked my way through all, well, I say all but really mean the same identical exercise over and over again, that I checked how much one of Language101’s subscription plans costs and I was shocked at how much they were charging.

-This product with its poorly thought out ‘lessons’ (they’re not even really lessons), zero explanations and useless, possibly even demotivating, gamification aspect is barely even worth using if it were free but $147?!
+In experience, this product had poorly thought out ‘lessons’ (they’re not even really lessons), zero explanations and a useless, possibly even demotivating, gamification aspect.
+I would find it barely even worth using if it were free, but $227?!